outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use match-case rather than if-else
 	- use built-in functions which are usually optimized for speed and are often written in C
-	- load modules only when needed
-	- avoid recursion which takes up a lot of memory and instead use iteration
 	- use cython (a superset of python) to speed up slow code, cython is compiled into c which makes it faster save file with pyx extension and use cythonize command on the file to compile it, after which it can be imported and used like a normal function
 	- use vectorized operations and broadcasting with numpy